dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  This is my quote for performance testing
+  The cosmos is all that is, or ever was, or ever will be.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1550 days)
+## 🌟 Experiences (1551 days)

 ### 🧮 Programming languages